sonswift/STKeyboard/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+You must import NSPhotoLibraryUsageDescription in `Info.plist` in order to access Photo Library.

 ## Installation